rakib-utsho/To-Do-list-PHP/README.md

-TO-DO APP-

-Using Technology-
+**TO-DO APP**
+A To-Do App project implemented using HTML, CSS for the frontend, with PHP for the backend and MySQL as the database.
+It allows users to add new tasks to the list and remove them when completed.

+**Using Technology-**
+Frontend -
            1. HTML
            2. CSS
-    3. JQuary
+           3. JQuery (Use for some functionality!)

+Backend -
-    4. PHP
+           1. PHP
-    6. MySQL
+           2. MySQL

 Screenshot of the project: